Upper Gastrointestinal Series

 What is an upper gastrointestinal series?

 An upper gastrointestinal series (UGI) is a radiographic (X-ray) examination of the upper gastrointestinal (GI) tract.
 The esophagus, stomach, and duodenum (first part of the small intestine) are made visible on X-ray film by a liquid suspension.
-This liquid suspension may be barium or a water-soluble contrast such as GastrografinTM.
+This liquid suspension may be barium or a water-soluble contrast.
 If only the pharynx (back of mouth and throat) and esophagus (a hollow tube of muscle extending from below the tongue to the stomach) are examined with barium, the procedure is called a barium swallow.
-If the water-soluble contrast is used, the procedure is called a Gastrografin swallow.

 X-rays use invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs on film.
 X-rays are made by using external radiation to produce images of the body, its organs, and other internal structures for diagnostic purposes.
 X-rays pass through body tissues onto specially-treated plates (similar to camera film) and a ?negative" type picture is made.